ChristopherBull/Clear-Links/README.md

 The extension has three layers:
 Background -> content-script ([ISOLATED](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts#isolated_world)) -> content-script (MAIN)

 The content script acts as a proxy for messages to the backend script.
-This is required for features that need access to `chrome.*` APIs under the more secure Manifest V3.
+This is required for features that need access to `browser.*` APIs under the more secure Manifest V3.